Main building of Moscow State University: Features

 The skyscraper has 36 levels in its central part and is 239 m tall.
 Its roof (182 m) is topped by a 58-metre spire which ends with a 12-ton five-pointed star.
 Lateral towers are lower than the central one; two 18 and 9 storey dormitory wings define, with the central corpus of the complex, a cour d'honneur courtyard.

-Among the statues which decorate the building is a sculpture by Vera Muchina representing a couple of students and a statue by N. Tomsky of Mikhail Lomonosov (1711–1765), the founder of Moscow University.
+Among the statues which decorate the building is a sculpture by Vera Mukhina representing a couple of students and a statue by N. Tomsky of Mikhail Lomonosov (1711–1765), the founder of Moscow University.
 The University premises cover around 1.6 square kilometres.
 The complex was partially renovated in 2000.

 The Main Building of Moscow State University is not open to the general public.
 Visitors from outside the university must be pre-approved by their university host and must submit their domestic passport (Russian) or international passport in order to gain entry.

 History

 The leading architect Boris Iofan bid for the skyscraper project in 1947 but the job was assigned to Lev Rudnev, because Iofan made a mistake placing his draft skyscraper right on the edge of Sparrow Hills, a site concerned with a potential landslide hazard.
-Rudnev had already built important edifices like the M. V. Frunze Military Academy (1932–1937) and the Marshals' Apartments (Sadovaya-Kudrinskaya, 28, 1947), earning esteem of the Communist Party.
+Rudnev had already built important edifices like the M. V. Frunze Military Academy (1932–1937) and the Marshals' Apartments (Sadovaya-Kudrinskaya, 28, 1947), earning the esteem of the Communist Party.
 He set the building 800 meters away from the cliff.
 The chief of the engineers' team was Vsevolod Nikolaevich Nasonov.